 How is Plantar Fasciopathy Treated?

-It is important to avoid aggravating activities.
-The plantar fascia must be rested until it is not painful.
-By walking on the painful foot you are continually aggravating the injury.
-Stop any unnecessary activities which place additional stress on the fascia.
+It is important to modify aggravating activities.
+The plantar fascia must initially be offloaded to reduce pain symptoms.
+By pushing through pain and walking on the painful heel you are continually aggravating the injury.
+Reduce unnecessary activities which place additional stress on the fascia.

-Stretching of the calf and plantar fascia may form important part of your treatment program and ongoing prevention.
-But the key to the management of plantar fasciopathy is to increase the capacity of the plantar fascia tissues to meet the load demand of your daily and athletic activities.
+Strengthening and stretching of the calf muscles may form an important part of your treatment program and ongoing prevention.
+But the key to the management of plantar fasciopathy is to improve the capacity of the plantar fascia tissues to meet the load demand of your daily and athletic activities.
+This can be achieved with a tailored progressive loading program under the guidance of one of our physiotherapists.

 If heel pain that you are managing yourself does not improve after a few days, it is best to contact one of our Jubilee Sports Physiotherapy clinics to get an accurate diagnosis of the injury and the most appropriate treatment plan.

 A biomechanical assessment may determine if you overpronate while walking and identify tight muscles and stiff joints of the foot and ankle.
-Prescription of a fitted orthotic or taping of the plantar fascia can restore normal foot biomechanics if overpronation is a problem and reduce pain symptoms significantly.
+Prescription of a fitted orthotic or strapping of the arch of the foot can improve foot biomechanics if overpronation is a problem and reduce pain symptoms significantly.

 For more information regarding injury management and prevention contact one of the physiotherapists at Jubilee Sports Physiotherapy.